bunsanweb/hashnet/doc/play.md

 - "http://192.168.3.2:51618/hash/event/6f7c49828d0e5d7bd3e2911ddfae0edac967ddc9f4e531a4a869ce932f64ac86"

 Note that the sites have **own identity**, called `sitekey`.
-It is same as `me`'s publick key system.
+It is same as `me`'s public key system.

 The site can **also spawn signed events**.
-These site events are for decetralized network systems.
+These site events are for decentralized network systems.
-The sitekey's publick key is published at:
+The sitekey's public key is published at:

 - "http://192.168.3.2:51618/hash/sitekey"